Flanders

 In Flanders Field.

-McCrae's poem was eventually published in "Punch" magazine under the title "ln Flanders' Fields" and the people of Britain, and the Empire, were able to learn at first hand what the war in France, and in the trenches, really was like.
+McCrae's poem was eventually published in the 8 December 1915 edition of "Punch" magazine under the title "ln Flanders' Fields" and the people of Britain, and the Empire, were able to learn at first hand what the war in France, and in the trenches, really was like.

 Three years later McCrae was to die in a Military Hospital on the French Channel Coast.
 Shortly before he died, with the British coastline visible on the horizon and the words of the poem in his mind, he is said to have murmured: